cata-m/pg_tags_on/README.md

 ## Usage
 ### ActiveRecord model setup

-One or multiple columns can be specified:
+One or multiple columns that store tags can be specified:

 ```ruby
 class Entity < ActiveRecord::Base